ginnyintifa/PTMscape/README.md

 ```

-`PTMscape` requires installation of `Liblinear` library, it can be downloaded from [Liblinear website](https://www.csie.ntu.edu.tw/~cjlin/liblinear/).
-After installation of `Liblinear` on your machine, a small [change](https://www.csie.ntu.edu.tw/~cjlin/liblinear/FAQ.html#training_and_prediction) of source code in the file linear.cpp(see below) is required so as to activate probability outputs for SVM.
+Finally, `PTMscape` requires installation of `Liblinear` library, which can be downloaded from [Liblinear website](https://www.csie.ntu.edu.tw/~cjlin/liblinear/).
+After installation of `Liblinear`, a small [change](https://www.csie.ntu.edu.tw/~cjlin/liblinear/FAQ.html#training_and_prediction) of source code in the file `linear.cpp` (see below) is required so as to produce probability score for SVM prediction.

 ```